Your Old Dental Fillings Probably Contain Mercury—Are They Dangerous?

 What Should You Do?

-2016 review from the University of Ottawa in Canada found that, while mercury levels are elevated in people with amalgam fillings, “there was no statistically significant link made to adverse health outcomes.”
+A 2016 review from the University of Ottawa in Canada found that, while mercury levels are elevated in people with amalgam fillings, “there was no statistically significant link made to adverse health outcomes.”

 That doesn’t mean amalgam fillings are guaranteed safe.
 It just means that, if you have them, there’s no compelling reason to have them removed.

-Whether it’s a nursing mother or an older adult with a mouth-full of metal fillings, Dr. Russell says, “There is no situation”—short of a broken or defective filling—“in which I’d tell a patient to have amalgam fillings removed.”
+Whether it’s a nursing mother or an older adult with a mouthful of metal fillings, Dr. Russell says, “There is no situation”—short of a broken or defective filling—“in which I’d tell a patient to have amalgam fillings removed.”

-In fact, mercury is most likely to escape from an amalgam filling during implantation and removal, she says.
+Mercury is most likely to escape from an amalgam filling during implantation and removal, she says.
 So if you’re worried about mercury, having your metal fillings replaced doesn’t make much sense.

 “Tooth-colored composite fillings are better than ever,” Dr. Russell says.
 “It used to be that they weren’t as strong or long-lasting as amalgam, but they’ve improved a lot over the last 10 to 15 years.”
 (They also aren’t as conspicuous as amalgam fillings.)